How to Validate Your Business Idea Before Spending a Penny

 Before you can validate anything, you need crystal clarity on what you're actually offering.
 Your value proposition answers three fundamental questions:

 Market research sounds expensive and complicated, but it doesn't have to be.
-The internet has democratized access to market intelligence in ways that would have seemed impossible twenty years ago.
+The internet has democratised access to market intelligence in ways that would have seemed impossible twenty years ago.

 Start With Google Trends